 Barrier free means it is a curbless shower, or it has a very low threshold at the entrance of the shower so you can roll in with your wheelchair or step directly into the shower unit.

-The accessible showers have a pan that is sloped towards the drain, but we recommend adding a collapsible water retainer, or water dam on the threshold combined with a weighted shower curtain to keep the water from splashing out of the shower.
+The accessible showers have a pan that is sloped towards the drain, but we recommend adding our Water Rentention Package to keep the water from splashing out of the shower.